Effective Date: November 08, 2006

 (5) Establishing and maintaining internal safety and health relationships in support of emergency readiness, response, and recovery across the Agency.

 a.
-This NPD applies to NASA Headquarters (HQ) and NASA Centers, including Component Facilities, Jet Propulsion Laboratory, a Federally Funded Research and Development Center, and contractors to the extent specified in its contract.
+This directive is applicable to NASA Headquarters and NASA Centers, including Component Facilities and Technical and Service Support Centers.
+This directive applies to the Jet Propulsion Laboratory (JPL) a Federally Funded Research and Development Center (FFRDC) and other contractors only to the extent specified or referenced in applicable contracts.

 c.
-Exec Order No 12656, "Assignment of Emergency Preparedness Responsibilities," as amended. .
+Executive Order (EO) 12656, "Assignment of Emergency Preparedness Responsibilities," as amended. .

 e.
 Emergency Action Plans, 29 CFR Part 1910.38..

 f.
 Process Safety Management of Highly Hazardous Chemicals, 29 CFR Part 1910.119..